-There are bi-weekly mandatory exercises that counts for the final grade.
+The course contains approximately bi-weekly mandatory exercises that counts toward a large fraction of the final grade.
 The final grade is an overall evaluation of your mandatory exercise and the oral exam combined.
 Thus, there is no precise division of these part in the final grade.
 However, expect that (in most cases, and under normal circumstances) the mandatory exercises account for a large fraction of the final grade.

 - Use the template.tex file to prepare your hand in exercises. - Do not repeat the problem statement in your hand in. - Compile using LaTeX.
-Upload the resulting pdf file (and only this file) via Campusnet. - The maximum size of the finished pdf must be at most 2 pages. - An exercise from week x must be handed in no later than Sunday in week x before 20.00.
+Upload the resulting pdf file (and only this file) via DTU Learn. - The maximum size of the finished pdf must be at most 2 pages. - An exercise from week x must be handed in no later than Sunday in week x before 20.00.
 This is a firm deadline exercises handed in after the deadline will not be graded.